roman-milk/roman-milk.github.io/fucking-evolution.md

  Eric wakes the next morning and she is sucking his cock.
 He moans and caresses her face.

  "You are an amazing woman.
 Your capacity for sex is way over the top."
-Report_Story #4